couchbaselabs/touchbase/README.md

 ###### Bucket Customization
 To simply customize the bucket names, one can just change the names in the 'config.json' document and then adjust the names of their bucket names in the **Bucket Setup** section.

 It is also possible to overlap the buckets and put all of the data in one bucket.
-This is an important feature, since frequent users of Couchbase Server may be flirting with the 10 bucket limit set by Couchbase, so consolidating all the data in one bucket can be necessary.
+This is an important feature, since current releases of Couchbase support only .
 If one would like to do this, it may be advisable to increase the RAM quota allowed for the bucket, so that it can accomodate all the data.

 ###### Post Customization
 For Touchbase, handling different kinds of posts means putting them in different sections of the website.
 For example, if one wanted to put a set of company news articles in one section, they may have a section like 'Couchbase in the News'.
 If they also wanted to have an area for company github projects, there may be a separate section called 'Github Projects'.
-T his is how the data is stratified.
+This is how the data is stratified.

 These are considered different kinds of posts as well, and this can be reflected when one looks at the 'My Posts' section in the 'My Profile' section after they make a few posts.
 Creating proper customization takes a few separate steps.